seema-kri/EVision-Analytics-EV-Market-Intelligence/README.md

 ---

-## 🔍 Insights Deep Dive
+## Insights Deep Dive

 ### 1 — Tesla doesn't lead the market.
 It owns it.

-Tesla's 41% share vs. Chevrolet's 7% is not a competitive lead — it is a **structural moat**.
+Tesla's 41% share vs. Chevrolet's 7% is not a competitive lead — it is a structural moat.
 The gap between #1 and #2 is larger than Chevrolet's entire EV fleet.
-This is driven by Supercharger network density, OTA software updates, and ecosystem lock-in — not just product quality.
+This is driven by Supercharger network density, OTA software updates, and ecosystem lock-in, not just product quality.

 > **Implication:** The EV market is winner-take-most, not winner-take-all.
 New entrants need a differentiated ecosystem play, not just a better car.